 Skip to content

 Huayna Cápac is considered the eleventh Sapa Inca.
-Under him, the Inca Empire was vast.
-Perusina and Perusino show you why it wasn't so easy to keep many regions, people, paths, and messages together.
+Under his rule, the Inca Empire was vast.
+Perusina and Perusino will show you why it wasn't easy to keep many regions, people, roads, and messages together.

 Huayna Cápac stands with Perusina and Perusino over the great Inca Empire